Hanra-s-work/colourise_output/README.md

 ## Description

-This is a module that allows you the change the colour of the terminal using the batch colour changing syntax.
+This is a module that allows you the change the colour of the terminal using the batch colour syntax.
 It works on all known platforms.

 ## Table of Content